Online DA Service

 - Register for a NSW Planning Portal account to start your application.

 - Log in to complete the online application form.
-You will need to submit a Statement of Environmental Effects and a Cost Estimate Report.
-You may be required to submit further documents to support your development application.
+You will need to submit Statement of environmental effects, Owner's consent and a Cost estimate report.
+You may be required to submit further documents to support your development application

 Your guide to the DA process